Pirelli head reaches accord over ownership reshape - source

-MILAN The head of Pirelli PECI.MI has reached a draft agreement with the Malacalza family to reshape the ownership structure of the Italian tyremaker, a source close to the matter said on Tuesday.
+MILAN, June 4 The head of Pirelli has reached a draft agreement with the Malacalza family to reshape the ownership structure of the Italian tyremaker, a source close to the matter said on Tuesday.

-The agreement reached between Marco Tronchetti Provera and the Malacalzas will see the Genoa-based family leave Pirelli holding companies GPI and Camfin CAMI.MI, the source said.
+The agreement reached between Marco Tronchetti Provera and the Malacalzas will see the Genoa-based family leave Pirelli holding companies GPI and Camfin, the source said.

 The Malacalzas will hold around 7 percent of Pirelli, the source said.